microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 Within GRC, open the flowgraph [visualize_fm.grc](./flowgraphs/visualize_fm.grc)  in the flowgraphs directory of this repo.

 This example flowgraph consists of four blocks.
-The samples are originating from the Blob Source, which is feeding a signal recording stored in blob storage.
-The Blob Source has been preconfigured to connect to an Azure storage account we created to host several RF recordings, with an access level set to public read access.
+The samples are originating from the **Blob Source**, which is feeding a signal recording stored in blob storage.
+The **Blob Source** has been preconfigured to connect to an Azure storage account we created to host several RF recordings, with an access level set to public read access.

 <center><img src="images/blob_flowgraph.png" width="600"/></center>